parsh96/docker-ci-cd/README.md

 	> In my Example the client bundle is placed under ```/home/centos/ucp-bundle```.
 Make sure that this directory is acceesible by the user which is being used by Jenkins Master to connect to your Jenkins slave
 	>
 	> ```WORKSPACE``` will translate into Jenkins workspace

+	You can follow the online Docker documentation to understand [how to download Client Bundle](https://docs.docker.com/datacenter/ucp/2.2/guides/user/access-ucp/cli-based-access/#download-client-certificates).

   * Now perform a build and push to the dtr